Asylum

 Seeking asylum is a critical step in securing your safety and future, but it’s not a process you should undertake alone.
 Our Philadelphia asylum immigration attorneys are dedicated to providing legal assistance to those seeking refuge in the United States.
 Whether you’re filing an initial asylum application or defending your case in court, our team is here to support you.

-Contact Henry & Grogan today to schedule a consultation with a seasoned asylum lawyer in Philadelphia who can help you navigate the legal process with confidence.
+Contact Henry & Grogan today to schedule a consultation with an asylum lawyer in Philadelphia who can help you navigate the legal process with confidence.